 If you were arrested for DUI after smoking marijuana or using any other drugs, including prescription medication, you may face harsh penalties under Florida law.
 Whether you are still in custody, have been released, or are looking for a qualified attorney to help a family member, contact the experienced legal team at Meldon Law as soon as possible.
-Our skilled drug DUI criminal defense lawyers fight hard to protect criminal defendants’ rights.
-Call us at (954) 334-1276 to schedule a free consultation with our team.
+Our skilled Miami drug DUI attorneys fight hard to protect criminal defendants’ rights.
+Call us at 800-373-8000 to schedule a free consultation with our team.

 Florida’s Definition of DUI